decdees/LOcha/README.md

 # LOcha
-Language Ocha - Like Tea/Coffee starts the day - likewise - start language learning using Loch
+Language Ocha - Like Tea/Coffee starts the day - likewise - start language learning using Locha